Beacon Fire Protection • Cumbria Fire Safety Training

 Running a catering van or food stall at an outdoor event this summer?
 Here's your fire safety checklist Scheduled for: 2026-07-07 Awaiting Approval

 Catering vans and food stalls at Cumbrian summer events need more than just a food hygiene certificate.
 Your fire extinguisher should be serviced and suited to cooking oils.
-Gas connections need checking, and your risk assessment should be written up before you trade.
-Event organisers are asking for proof more often now.
-We put together a full checklist covering everything from suppression to signage.
+Gas connections need checking, and your escape route has to stay clear of stock.
+Most event organisers now ask for proof before you can pitch up.
+We put together a full checklist covering everything outdoor traders need.
 Link in the comments.

 LinkedIn